yuweiping/awesome-stars/README.md

 *   [motion-canvas/motion-canvas](https://github.com/motion-canvas/motion-canvas) - Visualize Your Ideas With Code

-*   [puppeteer/puppeteer](https://github.com/puppeteer/puppeteer) - Node.js API for Chrome
+*   [puppeteer/puppeteer](https://github.com/puppeteer/puppeteer) - JavaScript API for Chrome and Firefox

 *   [ipfs/public-gateway-checker](https://github.com/ipfs/public-gateway-checker) - Checks which public gateways are online or not